Giantryan484/Webmaster-2024/README.md

 # Webmaster-2024

 This is the code behind our 2024 TSA Webmaster submission.
-Our current team members are: Ryan, Kari, and Elisa

 See [Quick Start Guide](Quick%20Start.md) for info on how to get started and setup your coding environment